-Aside from the necessities of course, having a baby will cost as much as you decide it to!
-You could choose the designer pram, nappy bag and the top of the line childcare but that ultimately depends on your priorities and how you define the ‘very best’.
+Aside from the necessities, of course, having a baby will cost as much as you decide it to.
+You can choose the designer pram, nappy bag and the top of the line childcare but that ultimately depends on your priorities and how you define the ‘very best’.

 Understand your health insurance and anticipate costs